adam-r-kowalski/atom/README.md

 # this defines a function which squares x
 square = fn(x: i32) i32 { x^2 }

-# calling f with 3 gives you 9
+# calling square with 3 gives you 9
 square(3)

 # conditionals use an if then else syntax